Largest acylindrical actions and stability in hierarchically hyperbolic groups: Universal and largest acylindrical actions

-\item Fundamental groups of three manifolds with no Nil or Sol in their prime decomposition. \item Groups that act properly and cocompactly on a proper CAT(0) cube complex.
-This includes right angled-Artin groups and right-angled Coxeter groups. \end{enumerate} \end{cor}
+\begin{cor} The following groups admit acylindrical actions that are largest (and therefore universal): \begin{enumerate}[(1)] \item Hyperbolic groups. \item Mapping class groups of orientable surfaces of finite type. \item Fundamental groups of compact three-manifolds with no Nil or Sol in their prime decomposition. \item Groups that act properly and cocompactly on a special CAT(0) cube complex, and more generally any cubical group which admits a factor system.
+This includes right angled-Artin groups, right-angled Coxeter groups, and many other examples as in \cite{HagenSusse:HHScubical}. \end{enumerate} \end{cor}

-\begin{proof} With the exception of $(3)$ the above are all hierarchically hyperbolic groups \cite{BehrstockHagenSisto:HHS_I, BehrstockHagenSisto:HHS_II, HagenSusse:HHScubical} and therefore have the bounded domain dichotomy.
-If $G$ is the fundamental group of a three-manifold with no Nil or Sol in its prime decomposition, then while $G$ is not always a hierarchically hyperbolic group, it has a hierarchically hyperbolic structure $(\X,\s)$.
-To see this, we use the fact that there is a group $G'$ which is quasi-isometric to $G$ and has a hierarchically hyperbolic structure with all of the associated hyperbolic spaces infinite \cite[Theorem 10.1 and Remark 10.2]{BehrstockHagenSisto:HHS_II}; thus by quasi-isometric invariance of hierarchically hyperbolic structures \cite[Proposition 1.9]{BehrstockHagenSisto:HHS_II}, $G$ does as well.
-Since all of the associated hyperbolic spaces are infinite, $(\X,\s)$ has the bounded domain dichotomy.
-By Theorem~\ref{prop:cleancontainers}, the above groups all have clean containers, so the result follows. \end{proof}
+\begin{proof} With the exception of (3), by \cite{BehrstockHagenSisto:HHS_I, BehrstockHagenSisto:HHS_II, HagenSusse:HHScubical} the above are all hierarchically hyperbolic groups and therefore have the bounded domain dichotomy.
+In case (3), where $G$ is the fundamental group of a compact three-manifold with no Nil or Sol in its prime decomposition, then while $G$ is not always a hierarchically hyperbolic group, it has a hierarchically hyperbolic structure $(\X,\s)$.
+To see this, we use the fact that there is a group $G'$ which is quasi-isometric to $G$ and has a hierarchically hyperbolic structure with all of the associated hyperbolic spaces infinite \cite[Theorem~10.1 \& Remark~10.2]{BehrstockHagenSisto:HHS_II}; thus by quasi-isometric invariance of hierarchically hyperbolic structures \cite[Proposition~1.10]{BehrstockHagenSisto:HHS_II}, $G$ does as well.
+Since all of the associated hyperbolic spaces are infinite, $(\X,\s)$ has the bounded domain dichotomy, so the result follows. \end{proof}

 We give an explicit description of these actions for each hierarchically hyperbolic group in the corollary, in the sense that we describe the set $\W$ of domains which are removed from the standard hierarchical structure of the group and whose associated hyperbolic space is infinite diameter.
 Recall that the space $\mathcal T_S$ is constructed from $\cuco X$ by coning off all elements of $\frakT$ which consists of those components of $\s$ whose associated product regions have both factors with infinite diameter.
-Coning off all of $\frakT$ is quasi-isometric to the space obtained by just coning off $\s\setminus\W$.
+Coning off all of $\frakT$ yields a space which is is quasi-isometric to the space obtained by just coning off $\s - \W$.

 \begin{enumerate}[(1)]